Shetland Folk Festival 2026 – live blog

 Among the visiting acts are Jake Vaadeland and the Sturgeon River Boys, The Foreign Landers and Mexico’s Los Vega.

-Committee member Mhari McLeman said the team are “so excited for the 44th folk festival to kick off, with a fantastic range of both visiting and local acts set to perform over the coming days”.
+Committee member Mhari McLeman said during the week that the team were “so excited for the 44th folk festival to kick off, with a fantastic range of both visiting and local acts set to perform over the coming days”.

 “It’s a huge triumph of volunteer effort to pull off what we do and it’s amazing watching hundreds of volunteers rally together to pull it off each year,” she said.